 Regardless of what industry you work for, your team may benefit from using Service Level Agreements (SLAs).
 A Service Level Agreement is a commitment made to your customers (internal or external) to provide service of a certain caliber every time.

 Service Level Agreements can be created with an optional feature in Issuetrak.
 This feature helps your team stay compliant with the SLAs you’ve committed to as an organization.

-In this Traktip, we’ll step you through the basics of how to turn SLAs on in Issuetrak and provide the general process for creating them.
-For a more in-depth look at developing SLAs for your team, refer to our Feature Training Article on the topic, or visit our Help Center.
+In this Traktip, we’ll walk you through the basics of how to turn SLAs on in Issuetrak and provide the general process for creating them.
+For a more in-depth look at developing SLAs for your team, please visit our Help Center.

 Turning on SLAs in Issuetrak

 Before you can begin creating your SLAs, you must make sure the feature is turned on in your site’s Administrative settings.

 1. Go to the gear icon in the upper right-hand corner of your Issuetrak site.